inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 		-- ELO, "Yours Truly, 2095"
 Your good nature will bring you unbound happiness.
 If I don't drive around the park,
-I'm pretty sure to make my mark.
+I'm pretty sure to  my mark.
 If I'm in bed each night by ten,
 I may get back my looks again.
 If I abstain from fun and such,